debankanmitra/Imaginari/README.md

 # Imaginari

-✨ Imaginary is an AI-based image editing application that brings your creative visions to life.
+✨ Imaginari is an AI-based image editing application that brings your creative visions to life.
 With a suite of powerful features, you can generate, upscale, remove backgrounds, outpaint, inpaint, and restore images effortlessly.

 ## 🚀 Features
 - Image Generation: Create stunning images from text prompts.